top of page

 Dugongs hold deep cultural significance for Aboriginal and Torres Strait Islander peoples living along the Great Barrier Reef.
 Their long-held knowledge of dugong habitats and behaviours is vital for effective management.

-Yet, previous Great Barrier Reef dugong monitoring projects focussed mainly on aerial surveys and AI imagery to track dugong numbers and distribution.
+Since the 2000s, dugong monitoring projects in the Great Barrier Reef have primarily relied on aerial surveys and imagery to track population numbers and distribution.
 While this provided robust science, it offered limited opportunities for engagement with Traditional Owners and for communities to share their knowledge about dugongs.

 Building strong collaborations with Traditional Owners is key to reshaping the way we approach dugong research, monitoring, and management.
-Their insights and involvement are essential for a more holistic and effective management strategy that respects both cultural and ecological sustainability.
+Their insights, involvement, and leadership are essential for a more holistic and effective management strategy that respects both cultural and ecological sustainability.

-This project focuses on engaging with Traditional Owners to exchange knowledge on dugong ecology, population health, threats, and sustainable management.
+This project brings together Traditional Owners of the Great Barrier Reef and dugong experts from TropWATER to share knowledge on dugong ecology, population health, threats, cultural significance, and sustainable management.

 Project details

-This project is led by Dr Christophe Cleguer, with support from Dr Melanie Hamel and Luisa Schramm.
+This project is led by Dr Christophe Cleguer, with support from Dr Melanie Hamel, Dr Emily Webster, and Luisa Schramm.
 The Dugong Connections Project is funded by the partnership between the Australian Government’s Reef Trust and the Great Barrier Reef Foundation.

 Emily Webster